Internet Speed Test Canada

 • Distance from router: Speed drops dramatically as you move away or through walls

-• Old WiFi standard: Routers using WiFi 4 (802.11n) or older max out around 50 Mbps
+• Old WiFi standard: Routers using WiFi 4 (802.11n) or older often struggle with modern high-speed plans, especially at distance

 • Interference: Neighbor WiFi networks, microwaves, baby monitors, and thick walls all degrade signal